 The city of Dortmund is in close contact with the state of North Rhine-Westphalia.
 The latest findings, facts and background information are published via a news ticker on the website corona.dortmund.de.
 The information listed there is made available by the Dortmund Health Authority and other official offices of the city council.

-We ask all residents and entrepreneurs to use the above-mentioned page for general questions and to please keep the telephone hotlines of the health authority and the local authority free for emergencies.
+We ask all residents and business owners to find answers to general questions on the above-mentioned page and to keep the telephone hotlines of the health department and the local authority free for emergencies.

-The Dortmund business development agency has put together a separate FAQ section for companies and the self-employed, which provides information on initial measures and various offers of help.
+The Dortmund Economic Development Agency has compiled a separate FAQ section for companies and the self-employed which provides information on initial measures and various offers of assistance.
+The information and data of the FAQ are based on official decrees by the federal government and the state of North Rhine-Westphalia.

 Alternatively, we are offering a telephone info line to answer questions from Dortmund entrepreneurs and solo self-employed people.
 Not everything has been arranged yet, but we can already offer you shortcuts to forms and applications.